 It uses Vango's 'Airzone' system to ensure a constant comfortable flow of air inside, and has an added inner tent and full height front windows.

 Very quick and easy to pitch, it has colour-coded poles so even a novice won't get in trouble.
 The 'gothic arch' style gives you extra headroom and breathing space, and lets you stand out from the crowd if you're pitched at a busy site.

-The Ark DS 300's sewn-in groundsheets make it draught free and bug free, very comfortable for sleeping or relaxing.
+The Ark DS 300's linked in groundsheets make it very comfortable for sleeping or relaxing.
 Inner pockets let you stash your gear without losing it, and the large windows give you excellent vision and help add to the tent's 'airy' feel.

 The front door can also be turned into a simple sun porch on a nice day, to create even more space.

 Easy pitch tunnel style

 |Groundsheet Hydrostatic Head (mm):

 |Pack Size (cm):